yannickperrenet/dotfiles/.config/nvim/plugins_forked/README.md

-This directory was added, because otherwise Vundle would remove these sources on a `:PluginClean` call.
+This directory was added, so that `vim-plug` does not try to manage these plugins.